Certificates-Organisation/CiscoCertificates/README.md

-Click te pdf file to view my certificate
+Click the pdf file to view my certificate